IMCM-OX/terra-wdl-demo/README.md

 # declaration of a task
 task task_name {
     input {
+        # input declaration
     }

     command <<<
+    # bash/python/perl/R command
     >>>

     output {
+        # declare the outputs of the task
     }

     runtime {
+        # declare computing requirements required to run the task
     }
 }
 ```